balenaltd/handbook/Support.md

 >Once a year our [remote team gets together](https://resin.io/blog/how-we-run-a-remote-team/) to improve our systems and processes, all in the name of resin.
 We will focus our extremely limited support time on mission-critical issues for paid customers.

->Since we have such limited availability, users (like yourself) who are using the free [launch plan](https://resin.io/pricing/) will need to rely our [community forums](talk.resin.io).
+>Since we have such limited availability, users (like yourself) who are using the free [launch plan](https://resin.io/pricing/) will need to rely on our [community forums](talk.resin.io).
 We've been providing chat and email support to all users, and we can't hold up the load while also having an all-hands summit week.
 Don't worry, we'll be in forums with you and the rest of the community to help answer questions well!

 >All of us will be back home (and back to business) Monday, November 14.